Monday, April 30, 2012

 So the Yankees really needed a good start in yesterday's game, to take the series and get momentum back.
 And they had the right guy on the mound, Carsten Charles Sabathia.
 The Tigers countered with the struggling Max Scherzer.

 The Yankees made him struggle enough, knocking him out of the box in the 5th.
 Grandy, again hitting well against his former team, hit his 8th homer.
-Bad news: Swisher had to leave the game with a bad hamstring, and it hasn't yet been decided whether he'll have to go on the DL.
+Bad news: Swisher had to leave the game with a bad hamstring, and it hasn't yet been decided whether he'll have to go on the Disabled List.
 Good news: Taking his place in the lineup, Andruw Jones homered, his 3rd of the season.

 Yankees 6, Tigers 2.
 WP: Sabathia (3-0).
 LP: Scherzer (1-3).

-So as the Baltimore Orioles come into Yankee Stadium for a 3-game series, they are tied for first place in the AL Eastern Division, with the Tampa Bay Rays.
+So as the Baltimore Orioles come into Yankee Stadium for a 3-game series, they are tied for 1st place in the AL Eastern Division, with the Tampa Bay Rays.
 The Yankees are a game and a half back, 1 in the loss column.
 The Toronto Blue Jays are 2 back, and the Boston Red Sox 3 and a half back, 3 in the loss column.

 Garcia has been moved to the bullpen.
 David Phelps, who has impressed in relief, has been given Garcia's place in the rotation.